-As undeniable as my addiction with sugar, chocolate and bread is, I do try to eat relatively healthily the rest of the time to compensate for all of the treats I love to make.
+As undeniable as my love of sugar, chocolate and bread is, I do try to eat relatively healthily the rest of the time to compensate for the treats I love to make.
 In a lot of the recipes I make, I swap out certain ingredients in an attempt to make the food I really want to eat a little better for me and my family — I like to make things as healthy as possible without compromising on flavor.
 There are also times when I just don’t have what’s called for in a recipe and I’m forced to improvise, or I simply just refuse to do an entire load of dishes for one recipe.

 I started The Recipe Rebel to share easy, relatively healthy, fun and creative recipes for the whole family with other food lovers and home cooks.
 I don’t like to take food too seriously, and along with recipes for every day you’ll find some extravagant treats that I make just for fun.
-I’m a firm believer of enjoying the food you want in moderation.
+I’m a firm believer in enjoying the food you want in moderation.

 As a lover of food, I have a confession to make: I don’t think I have ever sifted my dry ingredients.
 I am probably not going to beat my eggs before adding them to the mixer.
 And sometimes my butter gets a little soft or my egg whites don’t get whipped.

 With a preschooler and a baby, most of the recipes I make are no fuss and minimal dishes, because I’m pretty sure there are others like me who look at an ingredient list 18 lines long and immediately close the page.
 I just don’t have time for that!